Healthdirect Free Australian health advice you can count on.

 How much will a urologist cost?

-It can be expensive to see specialists.
-Before you go for the first time, ask the urologist or their staff about the costs.
-You can also ask what Medicare will cover.
+It can be expensive to see private specialists.
+Ask about the costs when you book your appointment.
+You should also ask what costs Medicare will cover.

 Learn more here about the development and quality assurance of healthdirect content.